itsallcode/openfasttrace-maven-plugin/CONTRIBUTING.md

-Thank you for your interest in helping us to make the Gradle plugin for OpenFastTrace (OFT) better!
+Thank you for your interest in helping us to make the Maven plugin for OpenFastTrace (OFT) better!

 # Goal of This Document
 This document aims at answering all the questions potential contributors to OFT might have before feeling ready to get started.